 The right attachment can save you from buying or renting a second machine.

-"There are countless numbers of different types of attachments,” said Scott Hill, inside sales representative for United Rentals.
+"There are countless types of skid steer attachments,” said Scott Hill, inside sales representative for United Rentals.
 “You want to dig a trench with a skid steer, we have trencher attachments.
 You want to dig a footing, we have an attachment that you can put on a 12-inch or 18-inch bucket to dig a footing.”

 The skid steer’s powerful hydraulic system enables the standard bucket to be swapped with attachments ranging from brooms to brush cutters, snow blowers to stump grinders, trenchers to wood chippers.
-Below are a handful of the useful attachments that can save you money and help you get the job done faster.
+Below are some of the best skid steer attachments that can save you money and help you get the job done faster.

-With this attachment, there’s no need to rent an expensive breaker.
+With the planer attachment, there’s no need to rent an expensive breaker.
 If you need to break up asphalt, “the planer eats it right up,” said Hill.
 A skid steer is also more maneuverable than a breaker.
 You can set the depth, width and slope to your exact needs.

 The skid steer auger attachment lets you quickly drill holes ranging in diameter from 6 to 42 inches with plumb-line accuracy.
 According to Hill, transitioning back to a bucket to fill the hole “takes less than 30 seconds,” giving you more time for the next phase of the project.